Medicaid Intentionally Defective Trusts and Medicaid Qualified Income Trust (Miller Trust)

 In some cases, this may be accomplished by transferring assets into a special kind of irrevocable trust.
 A Medicaid Intentionally Defective Trust allows the grantor to retain an interest in the trust assets while benefiting from legal opportunities that facilitate Medicaid planning.
 Any asset transfers into a Medicaid Intentionally Defective Trust must be made by the grantor before the gifting ineligibility period, which is generally five years before the time that the grantor needs Medicaid coverage.
 Although the grantor will still pay income tax on the trust earnings, he or she will be able to take advantage of personal income tax deductions and retain certain rights over the trust property.
 In addition to reducing the grantor’s estate for the purposes of Medicaid eligibility, a Medicaid Intentionally Defective Trust can be used to avoid probate of the trust’s assets.Devising a Medicaid Qualified Income Trust (Miller Trust)

 A Medicaid Qualified Income Trust, also known as a Miller Trust, is an irrevocable trust created to hold a certain amount of income in order for an individual to meet Medicaid income eligibility requirements.
 Since Indiana recently became an income cap state for the purposes of Medicaid coverage, residents with income that exceeds the eligibility limit may qualify for Medicaid by directing the excess income into a Medicaid Qualified Income Trust.
-The trust will then distribute a small personal needs allowance to the Medicaid beneficiary and a minimum monthly maintenance needs allowance to the beneficiary’s spouse, with the remaining income used to contribute toward the beneficiary’s health care expenses.Discuss Your Options with a Medicaid Planning Lawyer in Indianapolis
+The trust will then distribute a small personal needs allowance to the Medicaid beneficiary and a minimum monthly maintenance needs allowance to the beneficiary’s spouse, with the remaining income used to contribute toward the beneficiary’s health care expenses.Discuss Your Options With a Medicaid Planning Lawyer in Indianapolis

 A knowledgeable attorney can help you determine whether you will benefit from establishing a Qualified Income Trust or a Medicaid Intentionally Defective Trust.
-With considerable experience and comprehensive legal knowledge, Indianapolis Medicaid planning attorney Michael J. Adler can assist you in devising a plan to maintain Medicaid eligibility while preserving your assets.
+With considerable experience and comprehensive legal knowledge, Indianapolis attorney Michael J. Adler can assist you in devising a plan to maintain Medicaid eligibility while preserving your assets.
 Mr. Adler serves people in Indianapolis, Westfield, Zionsville, Greenwood, Carmel, and Fishers, as well as other cities in Marion, Hamilton, Boone, Johnson, and Vigo Counties.
-Contact Adler Law LLC by phone at 317-635-7880 or online for a free consultation with an elder law attorney.
+Contact Adler Law LLC by phone at 317-635-7880 or online for a consultation with an elder law attorney.